Jean Sandherr: Dreyfus Affair

-Promoted to colonel on April 14, 1895, Sandherr left his job at the Statistical Section on July 1 of that year to take command of the 20th Infantry Regiment at Montauban.
+Promoted to colonel on 14 April 1895, Sandherr left his job at the Statistical Section on 1 July that year to take command of the 20th Infantry Regiment at Montauban.
 His successor at the Statistical Section was Lieutenant-Colonel Georges Picquart, who would effectively agitate for and support Dreyfus’ rehabilitation.
 The scandal escalated in 1898 when it became apparent that the prosecution's case had been fabricated and incriminating documents had been forged by Commandant Henry.

 Sandherr did not live to see the end of the Dreyfus Affair although he was one of its initiators.
 Struck by a general paralysis (a neurosyphilis-incited meningitis), he had to leave active service in December 1896 and succumbed to his sickness before the scandal came to light.
-He was made an officer of the Legion of Honor in 1888.